 - If you suffer from glare, work with your back against the window.

-Task lighting is so-called because it does just what it suggests – enables you to achieve a task.
-It is lighting localised to an area.
-Task lighting is directed onto a particular spot to make it easier to complete everyday jobs.
+Task lighting does just what it suggests – enables you to achieve a task.
+It is lighting localised to a specific area eg. a clip light pointing at the page of a book.

 Good quality task lighting becomes more important as your eyesight deteriorates.